robson-koji/making_software/README.md

 - bootswatch
 - django_admin_bootstrapped

-Since it is a Django default application, you can install as usual.
+Since it is a Django standard application, you can install as usual.

 I will documment settings file soon.